 Boston Common is America’s oldest public park, once owned by Puritan colonists and now home to the Freedom Trail.
 On my way there, I passed a group of men playing baseball and a cart full of t-shirts with typical Bostonian phrases, like “Wicked Smaht” and “Wicked Pissah”.
 Sadly, I didn’t hear a single person say “wicked” during my entire Boston trip.

-I continued walking up the path toward an open green field, and I stumbled upon one of Boston’s oldest cemeteries – The Central Burying Ground.
+I continued walking up the path toward an open green field and stumbled upon one of Boston’s oldest cemeteries – The Central Burying Ground.
 It was the fourth cemetery built in Boston to deal with the overcrowding of the first three, which can be found by walking the Freedom Trail.
 Even though it’s incredibly beautiful, the Central Burying Ground is the least visited of the four, as it is farthest from the center of town.

 Central Burying Ground burials